SocketCluster/socketcluster-website/docs/api-asyngular-client.md

           name); defaults to 'asyngular.authToken'.</li>
         <li><b>binaryType</b>: String - The type to use to represent binary on
           the client.
 Defaults to 'arraybuffer'.</li>
-        <li><b>rejectUnauthorized</b>: Boolean - Set this to false during
-          debugging - Otherwise client connection will fail when using self-signed certificates.</li>
         <li><b>cloneData</b>: Boolean - If you set this to true, any data/objects/arrays that you pass to the client socket
           will be cloned before being sent/queued up.
 If the socket is disconnected and you emit an event, it will be added to a queue which will be processed upon reconnection.
 The cloneData option is false by default; this means that if you emit/publish an object